Effect of molecular and electronic geometries on the electronic density in FLO-SIC: Theoretical background

-The electric polarizability describes the tendency of a system to acquire an induced dipole moment in the presence of an external electric field.
+The electric polarizability can be calculated using analytical approaches, e.g., solving the coupled perturbed Hartree-Fock (CPHF) equation~\cite{Handy1984_5031,Sun2020_024109,Smith2020_}.
+It describes the tendency of a system to acquire an induced dipole moment in the presence of an external electric field.
 Similar to the dipole moment we will refer to the electric polarizability as \emph{polarizability}.
-Both the dipole moments and polarizabilities can be seen as fingerprints of the electron densities, which itself is build up from the underlying orbitals.